apiaryio/mson-ast/README.md

 Literal value in the form of a plain-text.

 ## Media Types
-The Base type media type is `application/vnd.mson.ast`.
+The base type media type is `application/vnd.mson.ast`.

 ### Serialization formats
 Two supported, feature-equal, serialization formats are JSON and YAML: